-Under the Immigration and Refugee Protection Act, a non-citizen may be detained for a number of reasons.
-For example, an immigration officer may have reason to believe that the person is inadmissible to Canada and is a danger to the public in Canada; or, that a person is unlikely to appear for an examination, hearing or removal from Canada.
+The Immigration and Refugee Protection Act permits the detention of non-citizens for a variety of reasons.
+For example, an immigration officer may believe that you are inadmissible to Canada; that you pose a danger to the Canadian public; or that you are unlikely to appear for examinations, hearings, or removal orders.

-Our Ottawa Immigration and Refugee Lawyers at Gerami Law PC have the experience to argue your detention review hearing and to seek your release.
-We will begin by exploring a negotiated settlement with Canada Border Service Agency, which usually involves payment of a deposit and/or the posting of a guarantee for compliance with release conditions.
+Our Canadian immigration and refugee lawyers have the experience and expertise to effectively argue on your behalf at your detention review hearing and to seek your release.
+We begin by exploring a negotiated settlement with Canada Border Service Agency (CBSA), which usually involves payment of a deposit and/or the posting of a guarantee for compliance with release conditions.

-If an agreement cannot be reached we will prepare to argue for your release at your Detention Review Hearing before the Immigration and Refugee Board.
-This hearing must be held within 48 hours of your detention.
-At the hearing, our lawyers will contest your detention order and offer conditions of release including the posting of a deposit or guarantee by a bondsperson found suitable by the Immigration Division.
+If an agreement cannot be reached, we will argue for your release at your Detention Review Hearing before the Immigration and Refugee Board.
+At the hearing, our lawyers will contest your detention order and offer conditions of release, including the posting of a deposit or guarantee by a bondsperson found suitable by the Immigration Division.

-Where our client is considered to be a designated foreign national under the new Protecting the Canadian Immigration System Act (PCISA), we seek to ensure that the Immigration Division adheres to the Act’s requirements concerning the detention review hearing.
-If they have important new information while being detained, we also make sure our clients understand that they have a right to request an early detention review and work towards obtaining an early review.
+If you are considered to be a designated foreign national under the Protecting the Canadian Immigration System Act (PCISA), Gerami Law PC will seek to ensure that the Immigration Division adheres to the Act’s requirements concerning your detention review hearing.
+If you receive important, new information while being detained, we will also make sure you know that you have a right to request an early detention review, and will work towards obtaining an early review.